CSHL-devon/SequenceMachine/README.md

 - INSERT IMAGE HERE

-I'll include the bill of materials for this particular machine as a referece, but this is not how it MUST be done.
+I'll include the bill of materials for this particular machine as a referece, but this is not how it must be done.
 Notice I've only used 4 odorants in each bank.
 Just because the controller can do 6 per side, doesn't mean you need to build the machine that way.
 More odorants = more cross-contamination.

 You can also simply build one side of this machine and use it for single odor presentations (or build the dual machine but only use one side).
 Just set the "Paradigm" input of the "SendSequence" function to 0 and it will only control valves on bank 1.